-Our team includes fellowship-trained hand, wrist, and elbow surgeons Dr. Carolyn Berg and Dr. David Wong as well as fellowship-trained sports medicine specialists Dr. Wendy Emerson, Dr. Steven Hardage, and Dr. David Nonweiler.
+Our team includes board-certified specialists Dr. Wendy Emerson, Dr. Steven Hardage, Dr. Robert Marsh, Dr. David Nonweiler, and fellowship-trained surgeon William L. Shelton.
 Our doctors will always recommend an approach that will best serve that patient, considering treatment options other than surgery first.
 As board-certified orthopedic surgeons, our surgical wrist specialists can also perform a full range of surgeries for all your wrist needs in addition to orthopedic procedures for the hand and elbow.

 Symptoms You May Be Having

 Take note if you have any of these symptoms related to the wrist, elbow, or hand.
 If so, schedule an appointment with one of our wrist specialists and get the care you need.

 - Fingers curving inwards towards the palm